softkave/fimidara-server-node/notes/now.md

 - increase the length of nanoids
 - mark right fields to be indexed in db
 - maybe have a separate db for testing mongodataprovider and teardown after test or move away from data providers quickly
+- set multer limits and config
+- Send notification to the sender that the user has responded to their collaboration request